postmillennium-MTB/the-viscosity-ledger/README.md

 - Shaft-speed distribution across real terrain isn't represented, so the chart weights the whole velocity range equally even though a rider spends most of their time in a narrow band of it
 - `n` (shim stack character) is hardcoded digressive and not adjustable
+- **Air-spring pressure rise with heat is not modelled.** A sealed gas volume gains roughly 3–4 % pressure per 10 °C, so a hot fork is slightly *stiffer* in spring while being clearly *softer* in damping.
+The two effects fight each other and only one of them is on the chart.
+The 5-run commentary calls this out and estimates the pressure, but Panel B still draws the spring at the pressure you set
+- Also absent: seal swell, oil aeration after repeated cycling, and heat anywhere outside the fork
+- The heat-soak curve's 40 °C ceiling and two-run time constant are picked, not measured.
+A 90-second lift lap and a twenty-minute alpine descent are not the same five runs

 ## Corrections made during development